Eat to the Beat: Musical style

-The primarily pop album includes a diverse range of styles in the songs: rock, disco, new wave, punk, reggae, and funk, as well as a lullaby.
+The primarily pop album includes a diverse range of styles in its songs: rock, disco, new wave, punk, reggae and funk, as well as a lullaby.
 "Atomic" and "The Hardest Part" fused disco with rock.
-Blondie's first two albums were new wave productions, followed by Parallel Lines which dropped the new wave material, exchanging it entirely for rock-inflected pop.
+Blondie's first two albums were new wave productions, followed by Parallel Lines which dropped the new wave material, exchanging it entirely for rock-infused pop.
 Eat to the Beat continued in this pop direction.

 History

 Three singles were released in the UK from this album ("Dreaming", "Union City Blue" and "Atomic").
-"The Hardest Part" was released as the second single from the album in the US instead of "Union City Blue" (though a remix of "Union..." would be released in the US in 1995).
-According to the liner notes of the 1994 compilation The Platinum Collection, the song "Slow Motion" was originally planned to be the fourth single release from the album, and producer Mike Chapman even made a remix of the track, but following the unexpected success of "Call Me", the theme song to the movie American Gigolo, these plans were shelved and the single mix of "Slow Motion" remains unreleased.
-An alternate mix of the track entitled The Stripped Down Motown Mix did, however, turn up on one of the many remix singles issued by Chrysalis/EMI in the mid-1990s.
+"The Hardest Part" was released as the second single from the album in the USA instead of "Union City Blue" (though a remix of "Union City Blue" would be released in the US in 1995).
+According to the liner notes of the 1994 compilation The Platinum Collection, the song "Slow Motion" was originally planned to be the fourth single release from the album and producer Mike Chapman even made a remix of the track but following the unexpected success of "Call Me", theme song to the movie American Gigolo, these plans were shelved and the single mix of "Slow Motion" remains unreleased.
+An alternate mix of the track entitled The Stripped Down Motown Mix did however, turn up on one of the many remix singles issued by Chrysalis/EMI in the mid-1990s.

-Blondie's first video album was produced in conjunction with this record, featuring a music video for each of the album's twelve songs.
-It was the first such project in rock music.
+Blondie's first video album got produced in conjunction with this record, featuring a music video for each of the album's 12 songs.
+It was the first such project ever in rock music.
 Most of the videos were filmed in and around New York.
 One of the exceptions was the "Union City Blue" music video, which was filmed at Union Dry Dock, Weehawken, New Jersey.
 Each video was directed by David Mallet and produced by Paul Flattery.
 The video was initially available as a promotional VHS in 1979 and subsequently released on videocassette and videodisc in October 1980.

 Unlike the rest of Blondie's original albums, Eat to the Beat was not remastered in 1994.
-It was later digitally remastered and reissued by EMI-Capitol in 2001, with four bonus tracks and candid sleeve notes by Mike Chapman:
+It was later digitally remastered and reissued by EMI-Capitol in 2001 with four bonus tracks and candid sleeve notes by Mike Chapman:

-The 2001 remaster was again reissued in 2007 (June 26 in the US; July 2 in the UK) without the four bonus tracks.
+The 2001 remaster was again reissued in 2007 (June 26 in the USA; 2 July in the UK) without the four bonus tracks.
 Included instead was a DVD of the long-since deleted Eat to the Beat video album, marking the first time it had been made available on the DVD format.